pathfindertimothy/test_project/test_cases/api_test_cases.md

     - `And`: I have the required product ID parameter
     - `When`: The request is performed
     - `Then`: The response message should contain a message that the product is deleted successfull

+- Some other test scenarios
     - As an an admin, I want to be able to create a user
     - As a user, if I login with the wrong credentials, I should get an error
     - As a user, I want to be able to test product filters
+    - As an admin, I want to be able to delete a user
+    - As a admin, I want to be able to sort and filter users
+    - As a user, I want to be able to add a new cart
+    - As a user, I want to be able to delete a cart
+    - As a user, I want to be able to sort carts
+    - As a user, I want to be able to get carts in a specific date range

 # Recommendation
 - Security testing sholud be performed to test the security of the endpoints